Truest of true facts: if I can plant an edible garden, you can plant an edible garden.

 About two to three weeks before you're ready to plant, clear any grass and weeds with a sod cutter (you can rent one from a home improvement chain or hire a landscaper to do it for a not-so-big fee).
 Turn your soil with a roto-tiller or a good old-fashioned shovel.
 Finally, add lots of organic compost.
 Check the resources linked throughout this post for more details on these processes.

 If you're not happy with the quality of your soil or just want a beautiful, accessible garden, another great option is to plant in raised beds.
 You'll build (or purchase) a structure in which to place good-quality topsoil and plant your seeds or starters there.
-This Old Househas a thorough resource on how to get started with raised beds.

 If you're planting in an urban environment, want to keep the garden close to the house, or just want to start small, planting in containers is the way to go.
 I was surprised to learn what a tremendous variety of edibles can grow well in pots.
 Don't overlook this convenient option for herbs, fruits, and vegetables alike.